tanaygupta0610/VersaBot/README.md

 ## Features:
 - AI Responses(New)
-  - Get AI generated responses, brainstorm, ask questions or just chat with the AI powered bot using askai command.
+  - Get AI generated responses, brainstorm, ask questions or just chat with the AI powered bot using the "/askai" command.

 - Music Recommendations
   - Get personalized music suggestions based on your favorite artist or genre.